Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Spring Oaks Middle School students will benefit from multi-tiered systems of support.

-Performance Objective 4: STUDENT ATTENDANCE: By June 2024, student attendance at Spring Oaks Middle School will increase or will be ≥ 98%.
+Performance Objective 4: STUDENT ATTENDANCE: By June 2026, student attendance at Spring Oaks Middle School will increase or will be ≥ 98%.

-Evaluation Data Sources: Skyward data, TAPR
+Evaluation Data Sources: Skyward data and Texas Academic Performance Report

 Strategy 1: ADA reports will be received by administrators to monitor attendance by grade level and by campus totals with recognition incentives to follow.

-Strategy's Expected Result/Impact: WADA will increase.
+Strategy's Expected Result/Impact: SOMS will have increased WADA rates.

 Staff Responsible for Monitoring: Administrators